'Lagan Valley now has its first ever non-unionist MP because political rivalry trumped the cause of unionism'

 "One year on, and one election on, the need for greater co- operation, strategy and vision remains more acute than ever.

-"We see this in several constituencies across Northern Ireland.
-And how is unionism responding?
-With a house divided, and when unionism is divided, nationalism wins.

-“Their agenda is to not just change the political landscape, but the social and moral landscape of our country too.
-The decisions we make today will shape the future for my grandchildren and your grandchildren, so let’s make the right ones.”

-Mr Shannon added: “The time has come, from now on we must all pledge to work for greater cohesion within the Pro-Union movement.
+Mr Shannon said there is an “agenda… not just change the political landscape, but the social and moral landscape of our country too,” and added: “The time has come, from now on we must all pledge to work for greater cohesion within the pro-Union movement.
 In our neighbouring constituency of North Down it has been demonstrated what can be achieved with co-operation.

 "Alliance’s Stephen Farry was supported by republicanism, yet unionism won.
 I want to sincerely congratulate my colleague Alex Easton on his tremendous win for North Down and unionism."